Ericsung20/CrossBlast-Arduino_Unity_Rhythm_Game/README.md

 # CrossBlast Arduino Unity Rhythm Game

-A rhythm game project that combines Arduino hardware input with a Unity-based interactive music game.
+A rhythm game project that combines Arduino game controller hardware input with a Unity-based interactive music game.

 ## Overview
 This project was developed as a team-based game project combining physical input and digital gameplay.